swaranga/dloom/README.md

 ### Full Configuration

-For a complete example, check the `examples/` directory in the repository.
+For a more complete example, check the `examples/` directory in the repository.
 It contains various configurations for different setups.

 ## Usage